Showing posts with label artist resource. Show all posts

 couple of thousand rupees by a relatively new writer.
 But, I would suggest you invest more and have the text written by someone with more experience and better credentials.
 Remember, how I talked about adding value to your art, that’s one of the reasons you need to approach an appropriate writer who can take your art to another level.
 Believe me, there are writers who can add so much value to your art.

-Be prepared to spend Rs 10,000 to 25,000 or more for a 500-1000 word text.
-Then, there are additional costs in design, layout, compilation, proofreading and printing, if you choose to do so.
+Apart from the text, there are additional costs in design, layout, compilation, proofreading and printing of the catalog, if you choose to do so.
 If you print, the cost will also depend on the number of pages, size and copies.
-But, you can choose to print later and do an e-version now along with an abbreviated copy as handouts.
+But, you can choose to print later and do a pdf now along with an abbreviated copy as handouts.
 Many artists I know design their own catalogue, which saves them a substantial amount of money.

 You can also opt for fewer words to optimise writer's fees.